backdrop-contrib/user_import/README.txt

 ********************************************************************
 DESCRIPTION:

-Import users into Drupal from a csv file (comma seperated file).
+Import users into Drupal from a csv file (comma separated file).

 Features include: